 Javier Corrales (Section 01)

 Not open to students who have taken POSC 232.
+Admission with the consent of the instructor.
 Limited to 35 students.
-Spring semester.
+Fall semester.
 Professor Corrales.

 If Overenrolled: Priority given to Political Science majors.
 Others admitted to balance by class year and major.